yellowmessenger/documentation/docs/documentation/concepts/overview.md

 :::info

-- If you're getting started or looking for more practical end-to-end guides, checkout [Cookbooks](../cookbooks).
+- If you're getting started or looking for more practical end-to-end guides, checkout [Cookbooks](../../cookbooks/Academy).
-- If you're looking for developer guide, visit [here](../docs/developer/overview)

 :::

 > :heavy_check_mark: Before moving forward, we're assuming you've already completed the process of setting up your bot project.
-If you haven't, follow instructions [here](../cookbooks/how-tos#basics---setup) to do so.
+If you haven't, follow instructions [here](../../howtos/basics/create-a-bot) to do so.

 ---